Why Urges Feel Like Life or Death

 (Insert eye roll so hard my retinas nearly detached.)

 See, here’s the thing.
-A craving isn’t a thought.
+An urge isn’t a thought.
 It’s a full-body symphony of sensory chaos.
 It’s not “Hmmm, I feel like chocolate.”
-It’s:

-“My teeth are vibrating, my fingertips are tingling, I can hear the Mars Bar calling my name from behind the Vegemite and if I don’t get sugar soon, I will definitely die and come back as a vengeful snack ghost.”
+It’s: “My teeth are vibrating, my fingertips are tingling, I can hear the Mars Bar calling my name from behind the Vegemite and if I don’t get it soon, I will definitely die and come back as a vengeful snack ghost.”

 And looking back, I realise—this wasn’t about willpower.